richRemer/durin/README.md

 Number of bits to use for salting a new hash.
 When verifying an existing hash, this is the minimum number of bits in a salt for a hash to be considered secure.

+**opts.disablePlaintext**

+Plaintext passwords will be accepted in place of a hash when this is set to false.

+### durin.disablePlaintext
+Read-only.
+The value of the disablePlaintext option for the durin context.

 ### durin.hashPassword(password, done)
 Hash the password.
 The callback gets the argument `(hash)`